 - Constant repair calls: Constantly repairing your oven can add up until you spend the same amount on repairs as you would on a new range.

 - Switches that don’t work: A significant issue can be having to light your oven manually or dials and buttons that don’t work.

 - Rust buildup: Rust can fall off your oven and into your food, causing an illness or creating choking hazards.

 The only thing worse than having nothing to eat in your fridge when you’re hungry is having your fridge break down.
+You can try and repair the small problems with the helpful instructions from the fridge manual.
 Refrigerators typically last around 10 to 12 years.
 Here are some signs you need to replace your fridge:

 - Quickly spoiling food: Food frequently goes bad before its expiration date.

 - Weird noises: If you hear grinding or other strange noises emanating from within, you know there’s a problem.

 - Excess condensation: If your refrigerator has lots of condensation, it may not be chilling effectively.
 Examine the rubber seal surrounding the door to determine if there are any water droplets or mildew.

 - A hot back: Excessive heat may signal that you need to change the coils or replace the appliance entirely.

 These are just some of the signs you should know for when to replace your kitchen appliances.
 It’s important to be on the lookout for changes that can significantly impact their performance, especially for older appliances.